Economy of Latvia: Energy

-Latvia imports 100% of its natural gas from Russia.
+Latvia used to import 100% of its natural gas from Russia, until its import was banned in January 2023.

 Transport

 Key ports are located in Riga (Freeport of Riga and Riga Passenger Terminal), Ventspils (Free port of Ventspils), and Liepāja (Port of Liepāja).
 Most transit traffic uses these and half the cargo is crude oil and oil products.

 Latvian Railways is the main state-owned railway company in Latvia.
 Its daughter companies both carry out passengers services as well as carry a large quantity of freight cargo, and freight trains operate over the whole current passenger network, and a number of lines currently closed to passenger services.

 Riga International Airport is the only major airport in Latvia, carrying around 5 million passengers annually.
 It is the largest airport in the Baltic states and has direct flights to over 80 destinations in 30 countries.
 It is also the main hub of airBaltic.

-Statistics

-Household income or consumption by percentage share: